Mets retire Keith Hernandez's No. 17 in Citi Field ceremony – KION546

 “Hopefully I’ll get through it in five minutes, if I don’t break down,” Hernandez said.

-He choked back tears as he mentioned his family and the glowing comments he’d read from former teammates about him in feature stories leading up to his big day.
+He choked back tears as he mentioned his family and the glowing compliments he’d read from former teammates in feature stories leading up to his big day.

 A recorded message of congratulations from Jerry Seinfeld even played on the large video board in center field in the middle of the first inning.

-Hernandez also credits some of his clutch hitting in a Mets uniform to advice from revered brother Gary, who pumped his left arm in the air emphatically while receiving a huge ovation from the crowd as he was introduced with about a dozen members of Hernandez’s family, including three daughters and two grandchildren.
+Hernandez also credits some of his clutch hitting in a Mets uniform to advice from his revered brother, who pumped his left arm in the air emphatically while receiving a huge ovation from the crowd as he was introduced with about a dozen members of Hernandez’s family, including three daughters and two grandchildren.

 “He was always my good-luck charm,” Keith Hernandez said.